 These people had a long history.
 Their city was old and established.
 As a city of trade, they had wealth.
 There was no doubt a certain pride, which came with the statement, “I come from Corinth.”
 They were used to people coming into their city and sharing ideas.
 Accordingly, they were used to filtering through ideas and taking sides.

 In the same way they were used to trying on new ideas, they were also used to trying out new lifestyles.
 Experience was king.
-As a result, when Paul came with the compelling message of a singular god who expressed unconditional love for those who obeyed and followed, they were intrigued.
+As a result, when Paul came with the compelling message of a one true god who entered into covenantal love with those who obeyed and followed, they were intrigued.
 In fact, some quickly followed.

 But just as they’d done in the past, they tended to pick sides.
 Some picked Paul.
 Some picked other Christian teachers.
 It was not long before they were a church of factions—following leaders of their liking, and taking positions on everything related to the church, including lifestyles, sex, service, and spiritual gifts.